 - Light your candle in an area free from drafts.
 Following the Organza Flower Tutorial, lightly wilt the edges by holding the fabric circles near (but not in) the candle flame to approximate this look.

-Assemble the Flowers Clips
+Assemble the Flowers and Add the Clips

 - Starting with a poly circle, stack the wilted circles, alternating the types of fabric.
 By layering the circles just slightly askew, you achieve a more natural, random look.